-The industries/ sectors which are attractive to foreign investors are Services, IT, Telecom, Chemicals, Pharma and Automobiles.
+The industries/ sectors which are attractive to foreign investors are Services (Computer Software, Information Technology enabled services, Outsourcing, Fintech, Education and Consultancy), IT, Telecom, Chemicals, Pharma and Automobiles.
 Deal momentum continues to be robust, driven by transactions which are evidently led by new-age sectors such as technology, digital, e-commerce, Fintech, etc. India now ranks as the third-largest startup ecosystem globally and is home to over 50 unicorn startups in the new-age sectors and counting.

 4. What advantages and pitfalls should others know about doing business in your country?